jrick1229/jrick1229/README.md

 ### Hi there 👋

 My name is Joey.
+I work at Automattic, mostly with WordPress and WooCommerce.

 I'm currently learning the following more in-depth:

 - Python
 - PHP